 - Although the GRE scores are not required, the scores may provide helpful supporting information in some cases.
 Applicants that have taken the GRE and feel their scores would benefit their application are encouraged to submit the scores.
 If you would like to submit scores, we recommend you scan your official score report as a PDF file and attach it to your application.
 You do not need to submit official scores through ETS, but if you choose to, the GRE code for the University of Illinois MHA program in SOPHAS is 4229.

-All of the materials listed above must be submitted prior to the stated application deadline in order for an applicant to be considered for admission.
+All of the materials listed above must be submitted in order for an applicant to be considered for admission.
 Additional materials are required for International Applicants.